The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 And of course, even if some Arizona Republicans baselessly claim Trump won the state's 11 Electoral College votes, Biden's wins in other battleground states assured a healthy margin of victory.

-Even Fann, the state Senate president who ordered the controversial review, says it's not motivated by a desire to overturn the 2020 election results.
+Even Fann, the state Senate president who ordered the controversial review, said it's not motivated by a desire to overturn the 2020 election results.

 Then what's it all for?